 When you seek care from a medical professional, you are trusting them to act with responsibility, attention, and the highest level of ethical concern toward you.
 Unfortunately, many medical providers fail to administer the quality care that their patients need and deserve.
 If you were the victim of medical malpractice, the healthcare providers who caused your pain need to be held accountable for their actions.

-The Massachusetts medical malpractice attorneys at Crowe & Mulvey, LLP have spent years fighting for individuals and families affected by medical malpractice.
+The Boston medical malpractice attorneys at Crowe & Mulvey, LLP have spent years fighting for individuals and families affected by medical malpractice.
 Our knowledgeable and compassionate lawyers have tried hundreds of cases and obtained millions of dollars for clients across New England, and our founding attorney set a legal record for the largest dental malpractice award in the country.
 We understand that people rightfully expect the best care possible from physicians, nurses, and hospital staff.
 When healthcare providers fall short, our lawyers can fight for your right to fair compensation for your losses.

 What Is Medical Malpractice?